-Also, as mentioned in question 1.2, investment advisory services are subject to the provisions of Law No. 21,314.
+Also, as mentioned in question 1.2, investment advisory services are subject to the provisions of Law No. 21,314 and General Rule No. 472 of the CMF.

 4 Investments

 4.1 Are there any restrictions on the types of investment activities that can be performed by Alternative Investment Funds?